Table of contents: Pumping is the main method… ↓ Bleeding using a one-way valve kit ↓ Bleeding using a pressure bleeding… ↓ All methods ↓

 - left front wheel brake.

-1. Remove the plastic cap from the air release valve on the first wheel brake and put the rubber tube on it.
-Dip the other end of the tube into a container filled with brake fluid.
+1. Remove the plastic cap from the air release valve on the brake of the first wheel and put a rubber tube on it.
+Lower the other end of the tube into a container filled with brake fluid.

-2. Check that the brake fluid level in the reservoir is above the MIN·mark and have an assistant depress the brake pedal several times.
+2. Check that the brake fluid level in the reservoir is above the MIN mark and ask an assistant to depress the brake pedal several times.

-3. Open the bleed valve (about half a turn), have an assistant depress the brake pedal slowly and keep it depressed.
+3. Unscrew the bleed valve (about half a turn), ask an assistant to slowly press the brake pedal and leave it pressed.
 Wait for the brake fluid to drain.
-When the fluid flow stops, close the valve, have an assistant release the brake pedal slowly and check the fluid level in the reservoir.
+When the fluid flow stops, close the valve, ask an assistant to slowly release the brake pedal and check the fluid level in the reservoir.

 4. Repeat step 3 until there are no air bubbles in the escaping brake fluid.